Maine

 - Prior Year Public School Requirement: None

-- Geographic Limit: District (without elementary or high school)
+- Geographic Limit: District (without Elementary or High School)

-- Voucher Cap: $10,477 (K–8) / $13,268 (9–12)
+- Voucher Cap: $10,477 (K–8) / $12,480 (9–12)

-- Testing Mandates: Conditional (State test)
+- Testing Mandates: Conditional (State)

-- Comply with reporting and auditing requirements
+- Financial: Comply with reporting and auditing requirements (independent audit)

 - Release copies of all student records for students transferring from the private school to the school unit, upon the request of a school unit